meatballs/anvil-messaging/README.md

 ```

 The publish method also has an optional 'content' parameter which can be passed any object.

-By default, the publisher will log each message it receieves to your app's logs (and
-the output pane if you're in the IDE).
-You can disable this if you wish by passing the
-argument `with_logging=False` to the `publish` method.

 ### Subscribe to a Channel
 Also, from anywhere in your app, you can subscribe to a channel on the publisher by